rammszy/PHP_MySQL_Docker/README.md

 ## **Blocks of the Project:**

 1. [Webserver](https://en.wikipedia.org/wiki/Web_server) [(PHP).](https://www.php.net/)
-   A popular general-purpose scripting language that is especially suited to web development.
-Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
+   *A popular general-purpose scripting language that is especially suited to web development.
+Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.*
 2. [Database](https://en.wikipedia.org/wiki/Database) [(MySQL).](https://www.mysql.com/)
-   MySQL is the world's most popular open source database.
+   *MySQL is the world's most popular open source database.
 MySQL is a widely used relational database management system (RDBMS).
 MySQL is free and open-source.
-MySQL is ideal for both small and large applications.
+MySQL is ideal for both small and large applications.*
 3. [Container (Docker).](https://www.docker.com/resources/what-container/)
+   *A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.*

 ## **Folders and Files:**
 Two (02) main folders **(PHP & Database)** and two (02) sub folders inside PHP **(src & MySQL)**.